BYU-ITC-210/BYU-ITC-210.github.io/S20-CSharp.md

 The static `Console` class has functions for reading and writing to the console.
 In this case, we use `WriteLine()` to write the string.

 In **Visual Studio** click the "Run" button (Green Arrow) to run the app.

+## Memory Management

+C# uses a "garbage collected" heap.
+Like C and C++, you create objects using the `new` keyword.
+But you don't have to free them.
+A short time after the last reference to an object goes away the garbage collector, running on a background thread, will free the memory in the heap.

 ## Variables and Strings